Dr Sarah Hack

 Biography

-I am the Programme Lead for the Foundation Year in Psychology having joined the School of Psychology in August 2020 to develop and teach on this new programme.
+I am the Director of the Foundation Year in Psychology programme having joined the School of Psychology in August 2020 to develop and teach on this new programme.
 Prior to joining the School of Psychology I worked at the Surrey Institute of Education (SIoE) where I taught on the Graduate Certificate in Learning and Teaching programme.
 I joined the SIoE after completing my PhD here in the School of Psychology, investigating decision making processes in A-level examiners.
 Previously, as the Research Officer on the 'Ability Grouping in Schools' project at the Institute of Education, University of London I researched the impact of ability grouping on secondary school students.
 I completed my MPhil in the Psychological Investigation of Intellectual Development at the University of Cambridge, where for my thesis I examined the relationship between performance on different forms of maths assessment – conventional assessment and more investigative, ‘open-ended’ tasks.
 I have previously taught on the BEd (Hons) and BA (Hons) in Education courses at the University of Cambridge.
 I have extensive teaching and examining experience of A-level Psychology within the FE sector.
 I am a Senior Fellow of the Higher Education Academy.

 University roles and responsibilities

-- Programme Lead, Foundation Year in Psychology
+- Director of the Foundation Year in Psychology programme

 - Widening Participation & Outreach tutor